springrain/zorm/README_en.md

 	}
 }

-//TestQuery 05.Test query a struct object func TestQuery(t *testing.T) {
+//TestQueryRow 05.Test query a struct object func TestQueryRow(t *testing.T) {

 	//Declare a pointer to an object to carry the returned data. demo := &demoStruct{}